Abdominal pain. History of melena and hematemesis.

 Evidence of previous aorto bi-femoral bypass grafts with the right iliac limb occluded and bypasses by a patent femoro-femoral cross over graft.

 Moderate amount of free intra-abdominal fluid is noted.

-The IVC is flattened consistent with severe hypovolaemia.
+The IVC is flattened consistent with severe hypovolemia.

 - Mesenteric infarction of a long segment of small bowel with intramural, mesenteric and portal venous gas.
-Intramural gas within grossly distended stomach and oesophagus representing further ischaemia.
+Intramural gas within grossly distended stomach and esophagus representing further ischemia.

-- Blood products within the lumen of circumferentially thickened duodenum and proximal jejunum representing further ischaemia without transmural end-stage infarction at this stage.
+- Blood products within the lumen of circumferentially thickened duodenum and proximal jejunum representing further ischemia without transmural end-stage infarction at this stage.

 - Extensive atheromatous disease with calcific plaque within the left gastric artery and the SMA.